 What types of balers are available?

-There are a number of balers that are commonly used in the process.
+There are different types of balers that are commonly used in the process.
 These are round balers, rectangular balers, square balers and industrial balers.

 Round balers are the most commonly used balers and can weigh several tons.
 They are best suited for modern, large-scale farming operations.
 It is called a round baler because the compressed materials are produced in the form of a cylinder that looks ’round’ or ‘rolled’ and is held together by twine or mesh wrap.
 Most bales produced by round balers weigh from 1100 to 2200 lbs.